pablobaldez/RxSyncano/README.md

 Usage
 ----------

+#### Installation

+It's avaialable on maven jcenter repository.
+Just put it as your dependency in build.gradle file

+	compile 'com.pablobaldez:rxsyncano:1.0.0'

 #### Getting Objects
 You can also get by id, get using Where (to custom criterias), get using BuildRequest (to filter fields and paging).
 All of them using the current or a custom Syncano instance.